 “So tonight, I’m asking Democrats and Republicans to simplify the [tax] system.
 Get rid of the loopholes.
 Level the playing field.
 And use the savings to lower the corporate tax rate for the first time in 25 years — without adding to our deficit.”
 (Emphasis added.)

 This reference to a level playing field appears to correspond to a bill introduced in Congress last year called the Fair Playing Field Act of 2010, which was introduced in both the Senate (S. 3786) and House (H.R.
 6128) in September 2010 at a time when both houses of Congress were controlled by Democrats.
-As noted in one of our earlier blog posts, this bill was intended to close what the sponsors of the legislation referred to as a “tax loophole allowing businesses to misclassify workers as independent contractors.”
+As noted in one of my earlier blog posts, this bill was intended to close what the sponsors of the legislation referred to as a “tax loophole allowing businesses to misclassify workers as independent contractors.”
 According to Sen. John Kerry (D-MA), one of the co-sponsors of the bill, the proposed legislation would eliminate a “safe harbor” in the tax laws that has existed since 1978 and supposedly “creates an unfair environment for businesses that play by the rules and an unfair environment for workers.”
 Immediately after the Fair Playing Field Act was introduced, the White House wholeheartedly endorsed the proposed measure.